TiBeN/15khz-arcade-pkg/README.md

     The `-j<number-of-cpu+1>` option can be used to paralelise the build and speed up things a little.

-Once done, all assets are available inside the `build` directory.
+Once done, all assets are available inside the `vendor` directory.

 4. You can install the assets automatically by doing: